marniks7/bitmap-usage/README.md

     * Take into consideration: very few search options are supported, so benchmarks are limited
 * Read [Benchmark Aggregation](docs/benchmark.md) - it may not be up-to-date, but will give you the common understanding of the `bitmap` benefits
-* `Data sizing`: there is test for only ~`500k` prices with ~`8` conditions each.
+* `Data sizing`: only ~`500k` prices with ~`8` conditions each.
 The results for your data could be different.
 * `Fair competition`: there are different strategies to improve both `bitmap` and `map` and some of them were applied.
 * `High throughput` vs `Low Latency` - low-latency is expected here
-* `Usage`: this repository is comparing search capabilities,leaving update or inserts behind, which could be as well important use case.
+* `Usage`: this repository is comparing search capabilities, leaving update or inserts behind, which could be important use case.
 Not only timing and memory usage (gc) is important here, but also you mind end up with x2 memory requirements (e.g. creating two caches at the same time) or will be forced to add READ lock for concurrency update\read.
 Map as well doesn't allow concurrent writes, so at least search compare oranges with oranges